f5devcentral/f5-agility-labs-xc/docs/class4/module2/waf-lab-guided-version.rst

 Exercise 2: Apply WAF Policy to HTTP Load Balancer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Navigate the menu to go to "Manage"->"HTTP Load Balancers" and look for the Load Balancer named *go find the name * that you previously created.
+Navigate the menu to go to "Manage"->"HTTP Load Balancers" and look for the Load Balancer named [adjective-animal].lab-sec.f5demos.com that you previously created.

 #.
 Click on the three dots "..." to the right of the name of your Load Balancer and select the "Manage Configuration" option.